Habitat for Humanity: Criticism

 Families are required to show an ability to pay for their home in addition to the need for housing.
 With these requirements, homeless and low-income families may fail to qualify for a Habitat home.
 Most American Habitat affiliates perform credit checks and criminal record checks on applicants before partnering with them for the construction of a home.
 Some critics therefore allege that Habitat misrepresents the nature of its work by partnering with families that might be considered nearly "middle-income".
 To address this, many Habitat affiliates in the United States partner only with families that fall below the government-set "poverty line" for their area.
 The current poverty rate is measured according to the United States Department of Health and Human Services Poverty Guidelines.

-The credit and income requirements help ensure that Habitat applicants are able to maintain their houses.
-Foreclosure rates on Habitat houses are hard to measure.
-While Habitat claims a foreclosure rate of less than 2%, this number is unsubstantiated due to the fact that Habitat properties are not initially deeded to the buyer, and revert to the local Habitat chapter if a buyer defaults.
-The homeowners' monthly mortgage payments are used to build more Habitat homes.